No item(s) available in cart.

 • Applicable inspection standard(s) or code(s): for instance, Code Case 2235-9 in Section V of the ASME B&PV Code may be used to select the defect types and sizes, based on tabulated height/length ratios.

-• Fracture mechanics aspects: a fracture mechanics based fitness-for-service assessment would provide critical flaw sizes to be reproduced in the weld, to demonstrate that the selected NDT technique is capable of detecting them.
+• Fracture mechanics aspects: a fracture mechanics-based fitness-for-service assessment would provide critical flaw sizes to be reproduced in the weld, to demonstrate that the selected NDT technique is capable of detecting them.

 • In-service experience: the defective weld may be designed to simulate actual defects found on components in service, in order to develop inspection techniques to be applied to other components operating in similar conditions.